 Your kids leave the lights on, you’re probably blasting the AC or heat depending on the season, and you dread the monthly electric bill.
-Wouldn’t it be nice to slash your electric bill, or better yet, eliminate it all together?
+Wouldn’t it be nice to slash your electric bill, or better yet, offset your electric bill?

 Today we’re breaking down how much savings you can expect from different solar energy systems.
 By the end of this post, you should have a good idea of how much money you can save with a solar system and what you’d need to do to completely offset your home’s electricity costs with solar.

 Step 1: How Much Are You Spending on Electricity

 Before you can know how much you can save on electricity, you’ll first need to know how much you’re spending on electricity.
 One easy way to find this out is to look at your monthly electricity bill from your utility company.
 On that bill, you should be able to see how much you spent for the last month, as well as at what rate your electric company is charging you for the electricity.